 What is on the packing list?

-Listed below are sample packing lists for the World Cup overnight camps.
+Listed below is a sample packing list for the World Cup overnight camp.
 A final packing list will be sent approximately one month prior to your child's session.

 - 2 Water bottles